rhydlewis/rhydlewis.net/_posts/2024-05-31-week-notes.markdown

 ### 🎸 Music

-* As per usual, I've parked work on 1 song to work on another... got
+* As per usual, I've parked work on 1 song to work on another... happy with the outline for it though and got a decent idea for a theme.
+Struggling with my vocal range though (what a surprise).
+* Saw friends performing at an open mic and decided that I'd give it a crack too.

 ### 📦 Projects